 What are the legal duties of the Executor or Administrator and the steps they must follow?

-The Executor and Administrator must collect the assets and then distribute them to the people who are entitled to them.
+The Executor and Administrator have to collect the assets and then distribute them to the people who are entitled to them.
 If there is no Will, the Succession Act specifies who is entitled to the estate.

 The roles include: